henrikekannen/j-H.md/CourseworkJ-H.md

 ---------------------
 <span id="roles">

-- Members of an organization are organized as roles where the title of the roles becomes secondary
-- Important are the accountabilities of a role
-- One member can have many different roles
-- Employees design and develop the roles by themselves
 - Member of the of an organization are organized as roles
 - Title of the roles becomes secondary
 - Important: Accountabilities of a role